 Delaware — Requires a private investigative and private security agency license (three different classes); to qualify you must have between four and five years of experience, a surety bond for at least $10k–$15k, and $1 million liability insurance per occurrence (Delaware State Police, Professional Licensing)

-District of Columbia (DC) – Requires a private detective agency license; to qualify you must pass an exam and obtain a $5k surety bond (managed by the DC Department of Consumer and Regulatory Affairs (security)
+District of Columbia (DC) — Requires a private detective agency license; to qualify you must pass an exam and obtain a $5k surety bond (DC Department of Consumer and Regulatory Affairs)

-Florida – Requires a private investigative agency license; to qualify you must be at least 18 years old (Florida Department of Agriculture and Consumer Affairs)
+Florida — Requires a private investigative agency license; to qualify you must be at least 18 years old and meet additional experience or internship requirements (Florida Department of Agriculture and Consumer Affairs)

 Georgia — Requires a private detective business license; to qualify you must post a $25k surety bond or have at least $1 million in liability insurance, pass an exam, and have one of the following three qualifications: two years of PI experience, two years of law enforcement experience, or a four-year degree in criminal justice or a related field (Georgia Board of Private Detectives and Security Agencies)

-Hawaii – Requires a private and guard agency license; to qualify you must post a surety bond of at least $5k (Hawaii Department of Commerce and Consumer Affairs, Professional and Vocational Licensing)
+Hawaii — Requires a private and guard agency license; to qualify you must post a surety bond (verify current amount and any additional requirements with the licensing board, as these are subject to change) (Hawaii Department of Commerce and Consumer Affairs, Professional and Vocational Licensing)

 Iowa — Requires a private investigator agency license; to qualify you must be at least 18 years old (Iowa Department of Public Safety)